digital assets • market infrastructure • stablecoins • tokenization

 Jan 2018 – Oct 2020 · Remote

-• Provided digital marketing and brand consultancy to SMEs and startups across multiple sectors.
+• Provided strategic marketing support to SMEs and startups across technology, retail, and service sectors.

-• Managed Google Ads, Meta, YouTube, LinkedIn and influencer collaborations.
+• Managed digital campaigns across Google Ads, Meta, YouTube, LinkedIn, and influencer collaborations.

-• Supported e-commerce operations, UX optimization and launch campaigns.
+• Supported e-commerce operations, UX optimization, and launch campaigns for early-stage and growth-focused businesses.

-• Led expo and fair marketing initiatives to boost visibility and lead generation.
+• Led expo and fair marketing initiatives to improve market visibility and lead generation.

 Division Marketing Manager